WakiMak/trentent.github.io-forked/_posts/2010-09-08-querying-hkey_current_user-remotely.md

 </div>

 <div>
-  4) Execute a findstr that will only search for user accounts (and not CLASS keys) and save to &#8220;temp2.txt&#8221;.
+  4) Execute a findstr that will only search for user accounts (and not CLASS keys) and save to "temp2.txt".
 </div>

 <div>
-  5) In Temp2.txt, parse and save as variable &#8220;%%Z&#8221; and execute our reg query and save to our list1.txt file.
+  5) In Temp2.txt, parse and save as variable "%%Z" and execute our reg query and save to our list1.txt file.
 </div>

 <div>